MagikRambo/barfinder/README.md

 # barfinder

+This repo was made for practice and easy access to google apis from the Youtuber: Weibenfalks

+## The concept will be utilized on my 'Hawkr' Capstone project - Geolocation apis

 This is the Starter files and the finished project for the React Typescript Barfinder App.
 It uses Google Maps and 3 different API:s
 Find it on my channel: